Our Guide to Second Home Residential Mortgages

 How much deposit will I need for a second home mortgage?

-The loan to value (LTV) ratio is between the size of any mortgage advanced and the value of the property in question.
+The The ratio of the mortgage amount to the value of the propert...
+(LTV) ratio is between the size of any mortgage advanced and the value of the property in question.

 While it may be possible to achieve an LTV as high as 80% on the purchase of a second residential home, most lenders typically require a maximum 60% LTV – the remaining 40% represented by the deposit you put down on the purchase.